-Stakeholders EMPLOYEES 54% of the workforce is women.
-51% of the workforce is employees under 30 or over 50 2,233 employees with disabilities (0.27% increase comp 60% of the workforce has a permanent contract.
+Stakeholders Notable Impacts in 2020 EMPLOYEES 54% of the workforce is women.
+51% of the workforce is employees under 30 or over 50 years of age.
+2,233 employees with disabilities (0.27% increase compared to 2019).
+60% of the workforce has a permanent contract.
 68% of the workforce has a full-time contract.
-More than 900,000 hours of internal training (in equalit crime prevention and other areas).
+More than 900,000 hours of internal training (in equality, ethics and human rights, environmental management, crime prevention and other areas).
 CUSTOMERS Customer Satisfaction Index (CSI): 7.90.
 Member of 118 professional/business associations.
-565,343 euros in professional/business membership fee 21 new sustainable services.
+565,343 euros in professional/business membership fees.
+21 new sustainable services.
 SUPPLIERS 99.66% of our suppliers are local.
-85% of our suppliers sign our environmental performar 403 supplier evaluations were carried out.
+85% of our suppliers sign our environmental performance commitments.
+403 supplier evaluations were carried out.
 COMMUNITY More than 217,000 million euros in tax payments.
-Contribution of 774,241 euros to social programs Over 350 social initiatives in partnership with 290 organ ENVIRONMENT Environmental expenses and investment of 3,835,498 e 1,222 core employees have received environmental train 80% of the total electricity consumed by the EULEN Gr SHAREHOLDER Annual accounts that include sustainability indices.
-Satisfactory approval of the annual accounts at the Germannia accounts accounts at the Germannia accounts at the Germannn lity, ethics and human rights, environmental management, ees.
+Contribution of 774,241 euros to social programs Over 350 social initiatives in partnership with 290 organizations.
+ENVIRONMENT Environmental expenses and investment of 3,835,498 euros (50% increase compared to 2019).
+1,222 core employees have received environmental training.
+80% of the total electricity consumed by the EULEN Group worldwide (3,005,770 kWh) comes from renewable sources.
+SHAREHOLDER Annual accounts that include sustainability indices.
+Satisfactory approval of the annual accounts at the General Shareholders' Meeting.